 National Psychosocial Support

-The National Psychosocial Support (NPS) measure assists people with a severe mental illness, who have reduced psychosocial function, and who are not eligible for the National Disability Insurance Scheme (NDIS).
-Aftercare provides NPS in our region.
+The National Psychosocial Support (NPS) is a service in the Nepean Blue Mountains region, which will assists people with a severe mental illness who have reduced psychosocial function and who are not supported by the NDIS.

 Who is eligible?